I love to dye my hair all colors of the rainbow. I love all things vintage. I also enjoy creating art, taking photos, and doing it myself.

-Granny hair - it's all the rage lately.
+Granny hair—it's all the rage lately.
 Why would someone want to look old?
 Well, they don't really.
 They just look shiny and exciting.
-Seriously, take a look at these photos of twenty-somethings with silver hair.
+Seriously, take a look at these photos of 20-somethings with silver hair.
 It's not a bad look!
 With a little work, you can have it too.

-- Developer - I use 10 vol Salon Care Creme developer, though any sort of 10 vol should do just fine.
+- Developer: I use 10 volume Salon Care Creme developer, though any sort of 10 vol should do just fine.
 You don't want to use anything much higher than 10, because that's total and complete hair death.

 - Tin Foil